Gagan-Polukonda/HackerRank_Python/README.md

 # My_HackerRank
-# In this repository i want to upload my HackerRank codes
+# In this repository I upload my HackerRank codes